slbailey/Retrovue/docs/components/plex-cli.md

 ## Database Schema

-The Plex CLI commands use the existing Retrovue database schema with the following key tables:
+The Plex CLI commands use the existing RetroVue database schema with the following key tables:

 ### Assets Table